Heroism, Prayer Prominent in Hacksaw Ridge

 NOT RECOMMENDED FOR: Some squeamish viewers might enjoy the faith elements, romance and father-son story that dominate the first half of the film but likely will struggle to endure the combat footage.
 The fighting leads to an edifying finale, but getting there could be too much to ask for viewers who fear being desensitized to violence, or who simply choose not to look upon the film's numerous corpses and severely wounded soldiers.

-Hacksaw Ridge, directed by Mel Gibson, opens in theaters November 4, 2016.
+Hacksaw Ridge, directed by Mel Gibson, opened in theaters November 4, 2016; available for home viewing February 21, 2017.
 It runs 131 minutes and stars Andrew Garfield, Sam Worthington, Luke Bracey, Teresa Palmer, Hugo Weaving, Rachel Griffiths and Vince Vaughn.
 Watch the trailer for Hacksaw Ridge here.

 Publication date: November 1, 2016